denizyuret/Knet.jl/README.rst

 ============= ==========

-The constructors of the supported optimization methods are listed below. ``update!`` can be called using one of them to update the w as following
+The constructors of the supported optimization methods are listed below. ``update!`` can be called using one of them to update a weight array as following:

 ::

-    prms = Adagrad() # create an instance with default values w, prms = update!(w, g, prms) # w is a weight array and g is related gradient
+    prms = Adagrad() # create an instance with default values w, prms = update!(w, g, prms) # w is a weight array and g is the related gradient array

 ============= ==========
 ``Sgd``       encapsulates learning rate